varun93/wamp-playground/README.md

 WAMP is built on top of websockets, so it helps to have a reasonable understanding of websockets.
 Have included a few example programs of the same.
 The examples **are not my own**, I have taken them from the [official repository](https://github.com/crossbario/autobahn-python/).

-Since it deals a fair bit of event driven paradigm, I have included a couple of examples of using [Twisted](https://twistedmatrix.com/trac/) taken from [here](https://autobahn.readthedocs.io/) demonstrating the usage of Deferred and inlineCallbacks.
+Since it involves a fair bit of event driven programming paradigm, I have included a couple of examples of using [Twisted](https://twistedmatrix.com/trac/) also taken from [here](https://autobahn.readthedocs.io/) which demonstrates the usage of Deferred and inlineCallbacks.

 ```wamp``` would contain examples of using wamp.